Brqje/EngInventory/README.md

 - Modified categorization string search patterns
 - Added over 200 items to specifically categorize (default override)

 The general idea is that similar consumables should be grouped.
 The same applies to tokens and class items.
 Also, buffs which are clicked pre-combat (food buffs, elixirs, weapon buffs), are placed to the left, for easy ergonomic access.
 Potions and runes should always be keybound to action bars, so they're placed to the right.
-Items sorting is split to 15 groups, with most having subgroups as well:
+Item sorting is split to 15 groups, with most having subgroups as well:

 15: explosives / 14: projectiles, soul shards / 13: gray items, empty bag slots
 12: boe items, class books, recipees, general reagents, tradegoods / 11: tradeskill, tradeskill created / 10: other soulbound